With DR. STEVEN HIGH

 • strategies for knowledge dissemination

-• pedagogical practices the combine research and creative work
+• pedagogical practices the combined research and creative work

 Presenters included: Ophélie Queffurus of UQuam, Nicole Clouston and Joel Ong from York, Roberta Buiani of the Fields Institute, Sylvia Su